Shares of Weingarten Rlty Fall Below Previous 52-Week Low | Comtex SmarTrend

 Shares of Weingarten Rlty Fall Below Previous 52-Week Low

-Weingarten Rlty (NYSE:WRI) traded today at a new 52-week low of $16.63.
-So far today approximately 120,000 shares have been exchanged, as compared to an average 30-day volume of 1.1 million shares.
+Weingarten Rlty (NYSE:WRI) traded today at a new 52-week low of $13.00.
+Approximately 126,000 shares have changed hands today, as compared to an average 30-day volume of 1.1 million shares.

 Weingarten Realty Investors is a real estate investment trust with income producing properties primarily in the Southwest.
 The Trust properties include shopping centers, office and service centers, apartment projects, and office buildings.